elichten94/Mushroom-log/README.md

 Create `googleConfig.js` and copy in the contents of `googleConfig.example.js`.
 Add your Google Maps API key. <br />
 **Do not commit `.env` or `googleConfig.js` to version control.** <br />

-To run the app locally, exexcute the following from the project's root directory:
+To run the app locally, execute the following from the project's root directory:
 1. Install all necessary dependencies:
     ```shell
     $ npm install